 Legacy Family Center is committed to developing literacy in youth.
 We accomplish this by building skills in various mediums:

 To build these skills, we've established the Youth Readers Program and a book distribution initiative.
 Read more about these literacy programs below.

 About the Youth Readers Program

 Literacy is critical for a child's development.
 That's why Legacy Family Center has created a program to incentivize children to read and to have youth read to them.

-Youth readers ages 13 – 17 will be paid an allowance to read books to younger listeners in their home and community.
+Under this program, youth aged 10-17 are paid an allowance to read books to younger listeners aged 2-9 in their home and community.

 Both reading and listening improves a child's literacy skills.
 If your family is interested in being a reader or listener, click the buttons below.